American-Institutes-for-Research/EdSurvey/README.md

 ## Contributions

 Contributions from external collaborators will be considered for inclusion in the package.
+Please see [Contributing to EdSurvey](.github/CONTRIBUTING.md) and the [Code of Conduct](CODE_OF_CONDUCT.md) for details.

 ## Acknowledgement